Floorp-Projects/Floorp/devtools/docs/backend/actor-hierarchy.md

    |       The "real" target actor for a frame (such as a tab) which runs in
    |       whichever process holds the content.
 FrameTargetActorProxy
    |       communicates with this via the frame's message manager.
-   |       Extends the abstract class BrowsingContextTargetActor.
+   |       Extends the abstract class WindowGlobalTargetActor.
    |       Returned by "connect" server method on FrameTargetActorProxy.
    |
    |-- WorkerTargetActor (worker.js)